Admissions for PhD PA Program

 All admitted students are offered a financial package that covers all tuition costs as well as four years of a cash stipend.
 Summer funds, and academic-year support beyond the fourth year, are available through a number of competitive sources.

-Because we fund all of our admitted PhD students, filling out this section is not required.
+Because we fund all of our admitted PhD students, filling out the proof of financial resources section of the application is not required for international applicants.

 Is a TOEFL score required?